KeoniPhoenix/SuperStates-Mod-Vic2/standards.md

 ## Nation Tags ##
 *(country_tags.txt)*

-The nation tags list should be kept as simple as possible to avoid overburdening the Vic2 engine and to make it easaier to debug.
+The nation tags list should be kept as simple as possible to avoid overburdening the Vic2 engine and to make it easier to debug.
 Vanilla tags are to be used for nations being modded to help in debugging.
 As tags in Vic2 must have multiple flags, duplicating nations with more than one tag for the purposes of flag changes is prohibited in Vic2.

 ## Upper House Reforms ##

 It shall be standard that when certain formable nations are created that their Upper House shall be as equivalent to their real world counterpart as much as possible.
 For example, that when the United States is formed, it shall have Two Seats per State in the Upper House.
 And Canada shall have Appointed.
 In most circumstances these reforms should be locked except for very specific means to change them.

 Some nations have Upper House forms that are not represented, they will get the closest approximation that would apply.

+Individual subnational entities as playable nations will have different Upper Houses rules and the ability to switch between them will mostly remain unlocked, however, circumstances may necessitate locking out certain Upper House reforms.

 ## Slavery ##